mantraraval/HelloBot/README.md

 * **Conversational AI Design:** Demonstrates stateful, multi-turn reasoning with contextual slot-filling.

 #### 4.4 Databases
-* **Relational Database (PostgreSQL):** The system of record for all structured company data (customer profiles, order histories).
+* **Relational Database :** The system of record for all structured company data (customer profiles, order histories).
 Its ACID-compliant nature is essential for transactional integrity.
 * **MongoDB:** High-throughput NoSQL database for unstructured and semi-structured knowledge (FAQs, policies, conversation logs).

 ## 5. Request Lifecycle: A User Scenario